Q: Where is the Parade? How long is the Parade route?

 A: Each parade takes over a year and a half of planning.
 Throughout this time we are actively recruiting volunteers, looking for new and entertaining performing groups and working with our wonderful sponsors to produce this premier event for the city of Chicago.
-We have already begun the process of planning for the 2017 parade.
-The application for the 2017 Parade is now available on our website.
+We have already begun the process of planning for the 2018 parade.

 Q: When and why did the parade start?

 A: Originally called the Christmas Caravan in the 1930s, the Parade was created in 1934 to help lift the spirits of residents suffering through the Great Depression.
 Since then, it has developed into a full-scale spectacle that celebrates the holiday season.

 Q: How many people are involved with the parade?